 Ramiro Espinoza studied graphic design at the Universidad Nacional del Litoral in Santa Fe, Argentina.
 After graduation he taught Typography at the Universidad de Buenos Aires.
 He specialized in type design at the KABK in The Hague and the Plantin Institute for Typography in Antwerp.
 He has been a contributor to design magazines, researched vernacular Dutch lettering and worked in numerous freelance assignments for FontShop International, Shinn Type and Feliciano Type Foundry.
 In 2007 he founded the Retype type foundry to market his typefaces.

-Paula Mastrangelo is an Argentinian designer living in Barcelona.
+Paula Mastrangelo is a Spanish designer curretly living in The Hague.
 After graduating from Escola d’art i Disseny, she worked at La Vanguardia, Catalonia’s leading newspaper.
 Since then she has focused on corporate magazines and became an editorial art director.
 The past 15 years Paula has designed or managed the media of many of the most important local and international firms operating in Spain.
 In 2009 and 2010, the International Association of Business Communicators awarded her designs with their “Gold Quill” prize.
 In 2012 Paula decided to further specialize in typography and completed a post-graduate Master course in type design at Eina school in Barcelona.
 Upon graduation she started to collaborate with Retype.
 The Laski Slab type family — her graduation project — has now been released commercially by Retype.